YourSouLi5Mine/trainee/jorgePrecich/week-1.md

 git reset --hard <commit> **Files stay as the prev commit from the one you selected.
 The opposite from soft** git revert <commit> **Delete commit changes in a new commit to don't lose the prev commits**

+**Squash commits**

+You can rewrite the history of the commits in git

+*Example*
+git commit --ammend **You can change the name of the commit, or the files edited, deleted, added or modified** git rebase -i <commit> **Squash joins multiple commits on the same one**

+*pick f7f3f6d changed my name a bit squash 310154e updated README formatting and added blame squash a5f4a0d added cat-file

+Commands:
+ p, pick = use commit
+ e, edit = use commit, but stop for amending s, squash = use commit, but meld into previous commit test

+If you remove a line here THAT COMMIT WILL BE LOST.
+However, if you remove everything, the rebase will be aborted**